xiaogang00/MATPO-PR/README.md

 <details>
 <summary><b>Q: What's the difference between MATPO and MATPO-PR</b></summary>

-MATPO-PR enhances the MATPO framework by introducing step-wise intermediate rewards.
+MATPO-PR enhances the MATPO by introducing step-wise intermediate rewards.
 At each step, the main agent attempts to generate the target answer using the current available context to determine the reward.
 These process rewards are aggregated into a process return, which is then normalized across all rollouts to compute the GRPO advantage using global mean and variance.
 </details>

 <details>
-<summary><b>Q: Can I use MATPO with models other than Qwen3?</b></summary>
+<summary><b>Q: Can I use MATPO/MATPO-PR with models other than Qwen3?</b></summary>

 Yes!
 MATPO-PR and MATPO is model-agnostic.
 You can use any decoder-only LLM that supports tool calling and multi-turn conversations.
 We've tested with Qwen3-14B-base, but models like Llama 3, Mistral, or other reasoning-capable LLMs should work.
 </details>